singularityware/singularityware.github.io/pages/docs/install/install-windows.md

 ---

-This recipe demonstrates how to run Singularity on your Mac via Vagrant and Ubuntu.
-The recipe requires access to `brew` which is a package installation subsystem for OS X. This recipe may take anywhere from 5-20 minutes to complete.
+This recipe demonstrates how to run Singularity on your Windows computer via Vagrant and Ubuntu.
+This recipe may take anywhere from 5-20 minutes to complete.

 ## Setup